mrg2311/Elastiq.AI---QA-Take-Home-Assessment/README.md

 Add additional assertions or validations as needed for further testing scenarios.

-Troubleshooting

-Common Errors:

-AssertionError: Indicates a mismatch between expected and actual results.
-Verify the website's structure or update the expected text to align with changes in the page content.

-NoSuchElementException: Ensure that the page is fully loaded, and the selectors used are correct.

 Debugging: Run the script in non-headless mode by commenting out options.add_argument('--headless') to visually inspect browser behavior.

 Future Improvements